Texas Flood (song)

 "Texas Flood" (sometimes called "Stormin' in Texas" or "Flood Down in Texas") is a blues song recorded by Larry Davis in 1958.
-Considered a blues standard, it has been recorded by several artists, including Stevie Ray Vaughan, who made it part of his repertoire.
+Considered a blues standard, it has been recorded by several artists, including Stevie Ray Vaughan, who made it part of his repertoire and named his first album after it.

 Original song

 "Texas Flood" is a slow-tempo twelve-bar blues notated in 12/8 time in the key of A flat.
-Davis wrote it in California in 1955 and the song is credited to Davis and Duke Records arranger/trumpeter Joseph Scott.
+Davis wrote it in California in 1955 and (although label owner Don Robey put his name on the single as a writer), the song was (later) credited to Davis and Duke Records arranger/trumpeter Joseph Scott.
 Nominally about a flood in Texas, Davis used it as a metaphor for his relationship problems:

 Although Davis later became a guitar player, for "Texas Flood" Fenton Robinson provided the distinctive guitar parts, with Davis on vocals and bass, James Booker on piano, David Dean on tenor saxophone, Booker Crutchfield on baritone saxophone, and an unknown drummer.
 The song was Davis' first single as a leader and became a regional hit.

 Stevie Ray Vaughan version

-According to Clifford Antone, Stevie Ray Vaughan was introduced to "Texas Flood" by Angela Strehli at Antone's Austin, Texas club, where the three of them worked out the song.
+According to Clifford Antone, Stevie Ray Vaughan was introduced to "Texas Flood" by Angela Strehli at Antone's club in Austin, Texas, where the three of them worked out the song.
 Vaughan drummer Chris Layton recalled that Albert King brought Larry Davis to the club several times, where Vaughan was attracted to the "intriguing guitar parts".

 In 1983, Vaughan recorded "Texas Flood" for his debut album, also titled Texas Flood.
 He followed Davis' song, although he added several twelve-bar sections of improvised guitar soloing, which nearly doubled the length of the song and provided a showcase for his electric guitar style.
 Although Vaughan performed it in using G fingering, he tuned his guitar one-half step lower; as a result the song is played in the key of G-flat.